SPACEPITCH/SP-Woocommerce-Plugin/README.md

 4. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 1.5.0 =
+* Forked: SecPaid Forked from WooCommerce Custom Payment Gateway (Other Payment Gateway) by WPRuby

 = 1.4.0 =
 * Added: WooCommerce Checkout Blocks support.
 * Fixed: Validation of payment textarea was required even if the textarea is hidden.